dhagmann/deliberation-assets/projects/volvovsky_reputation/art_game_comp_review.md

 - _Spend **30 points** to take a cab home, retrieve the phone, and return to the gallery before it closes_
 - _Buy a piece of art without seeing the message_

+_The buyer pays the agent regardless of what the agent decides to do._

 _If the agent purchases the correct piece, the buyer earns **80 points**._

 _If the agent buys the wrong piece, the buyer earns nothing, and loses the **50 points** they paid the agent._